-Collaboration through mobile tasks can promote the development of important language skills, such as communication, negotiation, and problem-solving.
-Learners need to effectively communicate their ideas, negotiate meaning, and find solutions together when working collaboratively.
+Collaboration through mobile tasks can foster the development of essential language skills, including communication, negotiation, and problem-solving.
+Learners need to effectively communicate their ideas, negotiate meaning, and collaborate to find solutions when working together.
 These skills are not only essential for language learning but also transferable to real-life situations where effective communication and collaboration are required.

 Using tasks through mobile for grammar learning provides opportunities for learners to interact with the language and collaborate with their peers.
 This fosters a sense of community and creates a more social learning environment.
-By engaging in discussions, sharing progress, and collaborating on tasks, learners can practice using grammar rules in a meaningful way, gain insights from different perspectives, enhance motivation and engagement, and develop important language skills.
+By engaging in discussions, sharing progress, and collaborating on tasks, learners can practice applying grammar rules in a meaningful way, gain insights from diverse perspectives, enhance their motivation and engagement, and develop essential language skills.